 Note that the key scaling parameter is again the ratio of growth rates, β/r .
 However, in contrast to the volume-independent model, where there is linear scaling between the log-transformed values of z_t and V_t , when trait growth is coupled directly to cell volume, the scaling is linear on the original scale of measurement.
 If $\beta \simeq r$, which the data in the text suggest for volumetric traits, these two models will be difficult to distinguish based on growth-trajectory data alone.
-In both cases, the relationship will be essentially linear on the original scale of measurement, although only the autonomous-growth model predicts a zero intercept on this scale.
+In both cases, the relationship will be essentially linear on the original scale of measurement.